Why do dogs cry?

 By age

 We all age as the years go by, and the ailments of age affect us in one way or another.
 The same thing happens with dogs.
-Animals who reach an advanced age often show signs of cognitive decline, such as memory loss, disorientation, and a lack of instincts, which can cause them to become increasingly slower.
-This can cause your pet to cry constantly, sometimes continuously.
+Animals that are at an advanced age often show symptoms of cognitive decline in which they can lose memory, become disoriented, and their instincts can fail—becoming increasingly slower.
+This can cause your furry friend to cry constantly, sometimes continuously.

 What to do when a dog cries